-- 5. Clean the filter in hot soapy water to remove all dirt particles. - 6.
-Allow it to dry thoroughly. - 7.
+- 1. Clean the filter in hot soapy water to remove all dirt particles. - 2.
+Allow it to dry thoroughly. - 3.
 Saturate with filter oil and remove excess.

-NOTE: The Cobra is equipped with a special designed Air box.
-It is very important to keep the air filter clean and properly oiled with high quality water-resistant foam filter oil.
-It's very important to oil your filter consistently each time because varied amounts of oil will change your carburetor jetting.
+NOTE: It's very important to oil your filter consistently each time because varied amounts of oil will change your carburetor jetting.